DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Algorithm Design

 \subsection{Computational Complexity Analysis}

 As described above, Algorithm~\ref{alg:dmh-harq} implements a recursive \ac{DP} approach to compute the integer dynamic program.
 The recursive algorithm considers the \ac{DMH-HARQ} as an $I$-stage \ac{DP} problem, each stage representing a hop.
-Meanwhile, each hop-level sub-problem that starting with state $s$ makes also an $\mathcal{O}(n_{\mathrm{max},s})$-stage \ac{DP} problem itself, each stage representing an available channel use in the schedule.
+Meanwhile, each hop-level sub-problem that starting with state $s$ makes also an $\mathcal{O}(n_{\mathrm{max},s})$-stage \ac{DP} problem itself, each stage representing an available channel use in the schedule. {With any limited $T_{\max}$, maximum of level of stage is finite and upper-bounded, i.e., $I_{\max}\revise{\leqslant}\frac{T_{\max}}{Mf_s n_{\min,i_s}}$, where $n_{\min,i_s}$ is the minimum blocklength defined in~\eqref{eq:min_blocklength_general}.
+Therefore, the convergence of the algorithm is guaranteed. }